turingschool/backend-curriculum-site/module1/lessons/group_project_retro.md

 **Personal Reflection**

-20 min
+15 min

-In a notebook or on your computer reflect upon your experience of group during this last project.
+In a notebook or on your computer reflect upon your experience of your group during this last project.

 Aim to spend about 10 min on each of the above sections.